-Dr. Harkness, as a career coach, works with clients personally to identify their career issues and develop a plan to move them forward successfully.
-This career change process starts with an assortment of career assessments to identify skills, interests and matching careers.
+As a career coach, Dr. Harkness personally works with clients to identify their career issues and develop a plan to successfully move them forward.
+The career change process starts with carefully selected career assessments to identify skills, interests, and find matching careers.

-The Self-Assessment Process, Step I in CDA’s Four-Step Process includes participation in an In-depth Skills Identification Workshop Series that is unique to Dr. Harkness’s career change process.
-Each client participates in more than 32 hours of group participation to further identify skills, interests, preferences and natural talents.
+The Self-Assessment is Step I in CDA’s Four-Step Process.
+It includes participation in an In-Depth Skills Identification Workshop Series that is unique to Dr. Harkness’s career change approach.
+Each client participates in more than 32 hours of group participation to further identify skills, interests, preferences, and natural talents.

 - Career Exploration – Where can I do it?
 What’s out there?

 - Future Direction – How do I see myself?
 What do I really want?

 - Strategic Action Plan – How do I get there?
 What are my options?

 Dr. Harkness still asks her clients the important questions shown in this 1980s video:

 The Skills Identification Workshop takes place in a group setting, and each participant will continue to meet with Dr. Harkness privately and begin to explore career options, which is Step II in CDA’s Four-Step Process.
 Clients conduct industry research, watch videos from CDA’s extensive Pathfinders for the Future Career Resource Library, attend industry-specific meetings, and conduct informational fact-finding interviews in their desired field as they gain insights and refine and reinforce areas of opportunity.